111nation/TinyEngine/README.md

 _Make sure to leave a GitHub star on this repo to show your support <3 :)_

 <br />

+>[!NOTE]
+> The project is WIP!
+> You can currently emulate and run the Game Engine on your laptop/computer.
+> Future goals are to implement this on microcontrollers.

 # Getting Started